JoshBmillikan/CSC677Project/Readme.md

 https://cmake.org/cmake/help/latest/index.html

-Must be run with root permissions to capture packets, only linux is supported
+The executable must be run with root permissions to capture packets, only linux is supported